Hybrid (Jimmy Marks): Fictional character biography

 Hybrid was conceived when a male Dire Wraith (who lived in the fictional town of Clairton, West Virginia under the identity of "Jacob Marks") married a human woman named Marjorie with whom he had fallen in love, and allowed himself to be convinced by her to sire a son.
-The baby instinctively used his powers to assume a human form at birth, and was believed to be human.
+The baby instinctively uses his powers to assume a human form at birth, and is believed to be human.

 Sometime before Jimmy turns 15, he is visited by Dire Wraiths who tell him the truth about his origin.
 They teach Jimmy to use his latent powers, as well as the ways of evil.
 Marjorie tries to run away with Jimmy, but he refuses and frightens her with a display of his powers.

 Jimmy's Dire Wraith teachers are later banished to Limbo by Rom.
-This infuriates Jimmy, and in his anger he caused his mother to be scalded.
+This infuriates Jimmy, and in his anger he causes his mother to be scalded.
 Outraged at his son's cruelty, Jacob tries to kill him with a pitchfork, but is easily stopped.
-As punishment, Jimmy used his powers to rapidly age his mother.
+As punishment, Jimmy uses his powers to rapidly age his mother.

 That same night, Rom arrives at the Marks' farmhouse to investigate Jimmy.
 Jimmy reveals his true, monstrous form as Hybrid to Rom before battling him.
 Jacob begs his son to not disavow his human heritage, but Hybrid uses a pitchfork to kill him.
-The X-Men arrive at the farm, seeking a powerful mutant that they had detected with Cerebro.
-Jimmy reverts to his human form, giving the appearance that he is a normal child attacked by a robot.
+The X-Men arrive at the farm, seeking a powerful mutant who they had detected with Cerebro.
+Jimmy reverts to his human form, giving the appearance that he is a normal child being attacked by a robot.
 This leads to a battle between Rom and the X-Men.
 Eventually, Jimmy reveals his true form to the X-Men as well and battles them until Sprite uses Rom's Neutralizer to dematerialize him.
 Jimmy's mother dies of old age during these events.